 While the Company has continuously grown its in-house sales team, FLI also relies on third-party brokers to market and sell their residential housing and land development projects and to lease their commercial and office properties to potential customers inside and outside of the Philippines.
 These brokers may also act as brokers for other developers in the same markets in which the Company operates, and there can be no assurance that they will not favor the interests of their other clients over the interests of the Company in lease or sale opportunities, or otherwise act in the best interests of the Company.
 The Real Estate Service Act of the Philippines ("RA 9646") was signed into law on June 29, 2009.
 RA 9646 strictly regulates the practice of real estate brokers by requiring licensure examinations and attendance in continuing professional education programs.
 Thus, there is competition for the services of third-party brokers in the Philippines, and many of the Company's competitors either use the same brokers as the Company or attempt to recruit brokers away from the Company.
-If a large number of these third-party brokers were to terminate or breach their brokerage agreements, the Company would be required to seek other external brokers, and there can be no assurance that the Company could do so quickly or in sufficient numbers.
+If a large number of these third-party brokers, and there can be no assurance that the Company could do so quickly or in sufficient numbers.
 This could disrupt the Company's business and negatively affect its financial condition, results of operations and prospects.
 To minimize this risk, the Company has a wide network of sellers including exclusive and non-exclusive brokers.